DinisSousa2003/The-Turtle-Maze/README.md

 4. If dead, it will be saved as a defeat and will register the level where that happaned
 5. Play, enjoy and try to escpape

-!THE IMAGES, SOUNDS AND MUSIC USED HAVE TO BE IN THE SAME FOLDER!
+!THE IMAGES, SOUNDS AND MUSIC USED HAVE TO BE IN THE SAME FOLDER AS THE GAME WHILE RUNNING!